Process for moving to the latest update of Finance and Operations

 - DSE will upgrade a copy of your production database on the UAT environment, DSE will not upgrade your current UAT database.
 Upgrading the UAT environment is intended as a pre-production validation of the upgrade process.

 - If an error causes the upgrade process to stop, DSE will roll the environment back to its original state.
 You can then resolve the issue that caused the failure and reschedule the upgrade at a new time.

 - If you're using Retail features, a minimum of 16 hours of downtime is required, because additional upgrade steps are required.

 Validate your sandbox environment

 When the DSE team completes the upgrade process, the service request status will change to Ready for Validation.
 The system is available at this stage.
 The updated environment will have the same URL, the same environment name, and the same machine names as the old environment.
 Validate and then change the status of the service request to Validation Successful or Validation Failed.
-If you set the service request to Validation Failed, a rollback of the upgrade is initiated.
+If you set the service request to Validation Failed, a rollback of the upgrade can be requested creating a support request.
+For more information, see Manage Finance and Operations support experiences.
+The typical time for the support team to perform the rollback is 2-4 hours.
 You have up to five working days to request a rollback.
 After that time, Microsoft will retire the old environment.

 Upgrade additional Tier 2 or higher sandbox environments

 You don't have to upgrade any additional Tier 2 or higher sandbox environments.
 Instead, delete and redeploy them, and then create a database refresh request to copy a database from a Tier 2 or higher environment that has already been upgraded.
 Alternatively, you can manually upgrade these environments by following the steps in Process for upgrading a sandbox environment.